fjiangAI/fjiangAI.github.io/_pages/about.md

 # [✨ **Latest News**]

+[04/07/26] 🎉🎉🎉 We have three papers accepted by the ACL.

 [04/02/26] 🎉🎉🎉 We have one paper accepted by the SIGIR.

 [01/26/26] 🎉🎉🎉 We have one paper accepted by the ICLR.